Skip to Content

 thread weight for embroidery

-Remember needle compatibility – match your needle size to thread thickness.
+Needle selection matters: match your needle size to thread weight for embroidery thickness.

-Adjust stitch density and make tension adjustments based on your embroidery thread types for professional results every time.
+Adjust thread tension and stitch density based on your embroidery thread weights for flawless results on embroidery projects.

 Thread Weight for Upholstery